Ph3nX-Z/Basic-Learning/README.md

 ################
-# Droid-One V2 #
+# Droid-One V3 #
 ################

-Droid One is a simple machine learning programm.
+#Droid One is a simple machine learning programm.#
-You'll have to teach him what are the right words to use when someone will ask him something.
+#You'll have to teach him what are the right words to use when someone will ask him something.#

-Before using it, you have to download the dependencies (specified in the dependencies.txt file) to make it work.
+#Before using it, you have to download the dependencies (specified in the dependencies.txt file) to make it work.#

 _To exit Droid-One's chat you'll have to type :_